 Service and Outreach

-- The Lloyd Veterinary Medical Center is a state-of-the-art teaching hospital that is fully accredited by the American Animal Hospital Association and treats more than 20,000 cases annually.
+- The Lloyd Veterinary Medical Center is a state-of-the-art teaching hospital that is fully accredited by the American Animal Hospital Association and treats 24,000 cases annually.
 It recently underwent a $105 million renovation and expansion program.

 - The Veterinary Diagnostic Laboratory is Iowa’s only fully accredited, full-service veterinary laboratory.
-It processes 75,000 cases and performs more than 1.5 million tests annually, and was first to identify, diagnose and sequence and fully characterize Porcine Epidemic Diarrhea (PEDv) in the U.S.
+It processes 95,000 cases and performs more than 1.42 million tests annually, and was first to identify, diagnose and sequence and fully characterize Porcine Epidemic Diarrhea (PEDv) in the U.S. The VDL is number one among peers in caseload and fee income.

 - The Center for Food Security and Public Health (CFSPH) is an international resource of information on diseases and emergency response.
 It delivers training modules for the USDA’s National Veterinary Accreditation Program and the Emerging and Exotic Diseases of Animals course that is used by all U.S. colleges of veterinary medicine and by veterinarians seeking accreditation.